Pre-Counseling Bachelor’s Programs

 William Paterson University offers a bachelor of arts degree in psychology.
 Successful graduates apply their career-ready skills in collaboration, research, and writing in various roles, including caseworker, child development specialist, psychiatric aide, psychiatric technician, and social services aide.
 The curriculum is also designed to prepare students for further study at the graduate level as well as accommodate the needs of working adults.
 The school’s credit transfer policy allows students to transfer up to 90 credit hours toward their degree requirements.

 William Paterson also has a reputation for preparing economically disadvantaged students for well-paying jobs.
-According to the 2021 Social Mobility Index created by CollegeNET, the school ranked in the top three percent of institutions in the country regarding its efforts to foster student social mobility.
+According to the 2021 Social Mobility Index created by CollegeNET, the school ranked in the top 3 percent of institutions in the country regarding its efforts to foster student social mobility.

 • Location: Wayne, NJ